maziac/DeZog/documentation/UnitTests.md

 	...
 	TC_END
 ~~~
-It check that 'my_subroutine' does not change the values of B, C, D, and E.
+It checks that 'my_subroutine' does not change the values of B, C, D, and E.
 It however doesn't care about changing A or HL.

 There are a few macros defined for testing: